usaid-cs/yesterday-i-learned/random.md

 1. A preferred rotation of planets came about when [all the planets going the other way got destroyed by the planets that go the other way](https://youtube.com/watch?v=MTY1Kje0yLg).
 Whichever direction with more planets wins.
 1. "Gravity warps spacetime", meaning [it figuratively warps the axes on which we make measurements](https://www.youtube.com/watch?v=jlTVIMOix3I).
 An apple thrown up falls down can be considered travelling linearly upward at a constant speed, had there not been a gravity distortion of spacetime.
 1. The baseball referee is called the umpire.
 The tennis referee might also be called the umpire.
-1. Someone (or some group of people) was [bored enough to look at frames where Luke Skywalker appeared slightly larger](http://biggerluke.wikidot.com/bigger-luke), and then write up an entirely hypothesis on it.
+1. Someone (or some group of people) was [bored enough to look at frames where Luke Skywalker appeared slightly larger](http://biggerluke.wikidot.com/bigger-luke), and then write up an entire hypothesis on it.
 1. Never say "yes" over the phone.
 Such a recording of "yes" can be used to [make purchases under your name](http://www.cbc.ca/news/canada/edmonton/can-you-hear-me-phone-scam-warning-bbb-1.3970312), with "yes" being a proof of permission.
 1. "Trade surplus" is a good thing.
 It means exports > imports, not "exports did not meet or exceed quota".
 1. Muzzle brakes counter recoil.
 They do not make things any quieter.
 (In fact they make rounds louder for the user)